 Michele Kambolis, a Vancouver-based therapist, says that while it can be difficult to watch your kid struggling, it’s never a good idea to tell them outright that they stink at their sport or activity.
 Being that direct could hurt their confidence and potentially cause feelings of betrayal.
 “It could crush their self-esteem and worse yet destroy a healthy attachment to the parent,” she says.
 “That doesn’t mean parents should be untruthful, but there’s no good that can come from telling a child they’re bad at something.”

-11 tips on building self-esteem in children But that doesn’t mean you should never talk to your kid about their strengths and weaknesses—you just need to wait until your kid is ready for it.
+But that doesn’t mean you should never talk to your kid about their strengths and weaknesses—you just need to wait until your kid is ready for it.
 If they’re happy in their activity, then let them continue, says Stella Kavoukian, a Toronto-based therapist and social worker.
 When you see them struggling, sit them down and ask them how they’re feeling about the activity and whether they might want to try something else.
 “It goes back to satisfaction,” she explains.
 “If they’re not having a good time and it’s creating concerns or low self-esteem then have that conversation.”

 It’s also important to use the right language.
 Kambolis suggests framing it as ‘strengths and struggles’.
 Talk to them about what they’re good at and then discuss the things they may be struggling with.
 It’s really about the words you use, says Kambolis.
 For instance, it’s better to say, “this may not be a strength right now,” instead of saying “this isn’t your strength.”
 The “now” is important, she says, as it signals to the child that either they may be able to improve at some point, or they can try again later.